Pakistani Australians: Population

 According to the 2006 Census in Victoria, there were an estimated 4,703 Pakistani born persons, with the majority living in Melbourne.
 The number has since tripled from the previous census which was in 1996.
 Those living in Victoria that are Pakistani-born are highly educated with more than a third working in professional positions and about half working in 'clerical, production, service, transport and sales positions'.

 In 2012, 7,400 Pakistani international students were studying in Australia, an increase from close to 5,000 in 2007.
 Under the Australia-Pakistan Scholarship Program, 500 scholarships were available to Pakistani students from 2005 to 2010 to facilitate postgraduate studies in Australia.
 Australia has become one of the largest markets for Pakistani students outside the United States and United Kingdom.

 Around 1,000 Pakistanis live in the federal capital, Canberra.

 Education and qualifications

 Pakistani Australians tend to be urban, well-educated, and professional.
 Most of them migrate from large cities like Karachi, Lahore, Islamabad, Rawalpindi, Hyderabad, Multan and Peshawar, and tend to be familiar with Western culture and ways of living.
 According to the Department of Immigration and Border Protection, around 50 percent of Pakistani-born Australians hold an undergraduate degree or higher qualification, compared to the national average of 20 percent.
 Similarly, 52 percent of Pakistanis fall within the age bracket of 22 to 44 years.
 Occupationally, 29 percent of Pakistanis are employed as professionals, 10 percent are in managerial roles, 12 percent are involved in clerical and administration roles, another 12 percent are involved in community work and personal services, nine percent are sales workers, while 13 percent are drivers/machine operators, 8 percent are labourers and 7 percent are tradespeople.

+Religion

+In 2021, 92.2% from Pakistani Australians (89,633 people in 2021) identified as Muslim, 1.9% as Catholic, 3.3% as Atheist, 0.9% as Hindus and 1.8% as Other religion.